 - Precision Implementation: Assessing the public health impact of therapies, working with community health systems, policy makers and payers to implement these therapies across the state and nation.

 Currently, there are hundreds of precision health research projects at U-M focused on a broad range of topic areas.
-To learn more about the scope of this work, view the projects, feature stories and news highlighted on this site.
+To learn more about the scope of this work, view the feature stories, news, and workgroups highlighted on this site.